A Brief History of Android: Company, OS Versions, Features

 Google then joined the Open Handset Alliance with HTC, Motorola, Qualcomm, T-Mobile, and Texas Instruments.
 Later on, in September 2008, the first in the history of the Android device, HTC Dream, was launched onto the market and became commercially available.

-The first Android phone was launched in September 2008.
+The initial release date of Android was in September 2008.

 The first Android-based smartphones were not as aesthetically pleasing as the iPhone.
 Still, many of them combined the new touchscreen technology with a physical QWERTY keyboard.